Serbian Despotate: Territorial organization

 In 1410, Despot Stefan Lazarević enacted an administrative reform dividing the territory of the Despotate into districts.
 A district was called a Vlast (Serbian Cyrillic: Власт), and each Vlast was governed in the Despot's name by a Voivode.
-This reform, made necessary by the increasing threat of Turkish invasion, gave those Voivodes an authority over both civilian and military matters in their respective districts.
+This reform, made necessary by the increasing threat of Turkish invasion, gave those Voivodes authority over both civilian and military matters in their respective districts.
 The Vlasts were retained by the Despotate until its fall.

 Documents have been preserved about the Vlasts in Smederevo, Novo Brdo, Nekudim, Ostrovica, Golubac, Borač, Petrus, Lepenica, Kruševac, Ždrelo; west of the Drina, there were four Vlasts: Teočak, Tišnica, Zvonik and Srebrenica.
 After its incorporation into the Serbian Despotate in 1421, Zeta was organized as a single large Vlast. with its Voivode seated in Bar, later moving to Podgorica (1444) and finally Medun.

-Next to nothing has been preserved about the number and size of other Vlasts within the Despotate.